annisvvv/terminal-based_chat_application/README.md

     ```
     Replace `<SERVER_IP_ADDRESS>` with the actual IP address of the server (e.g., `./client 192.168.1.10`).
     If no IP address is provided, it defaults to `127.0.0.1` (localhost).

-### Running the Combined Client/Server Role

-On either machine:

-1. Execute the compiled program:
-    ```bash
-    ./chat_role
-    ```

-2. The program will prompt you: `do you want to listen oor connect (1/2) :`
-    *   **To act as a server:** Enter `1`.
-The application will then listen for incoming connections.
-    *   **To act as a client:** Enter `2`.
-The application will then prompt you to `Enter the server IP address:`.
-Provide the IP address of the machine running the server role.

-Once connected, you can type messages in your terminal, and they will be sent to the other party.
-Type `exit` to end the conversation.